FIRST-Tech-Challenge/ftcdocs/docs/source/tos/tos.rst

 PRIVACY POLICY
 --------------

-FIRST takes your privacy seriously.
-As a nonprofit and a mission-driven youth-serving organization, we are compelled to understand who we are serving, how our programs are performing, and make improvements so that we can achieve our goals of making FIRST accessible to any youth who wants to be part of the fun, exciting and life-changing experience.
+*FIRST* takes your privacy seriously.
+As a nonprofit and a mission-driven youth-serving organization, we are compelled to understand who we are serving, how our programs are performing, and make improvements so that we can achieve our goals of making *FIRST* accessible to any youth who wants to be part of the fun, exciting and life-changing experience.
 Thus, we need to collect certain pieces of data from you to ensure we are meeting our goals and responsibilities as a youth-serving nonprofit organization.
-Please review our Privacy Policy: `FIRST Privacy Policy <https://www.firstinspires.org/about/privacy-policy>`_
+Please review our Privacy Policy here: `https://www.firstinspires.org/about/privacy-policy <https://www.firstinspires.org/about/privacy-policy>`_

 COPYRIGHT INFRINGEMENTS
 -----------------------

-FIRST respects the intellectual property rights of others.
+*FIRST* respects the intellectual property rights of others.
 If you believe that any material available on or through the Site infringes upon any copyright you own or control, please immediately notify us using the contact information provided below (a “Notification”).
 A copy of your Notification will be sent to the person who posted or stored the material addressed in the